Indonesia's deadly prison blaze highlights region's overcrowded jails | DW | 14.09.2021

 The problem is even more acute in the Philippines, where "prison overcrowding is considered among the worst in the world," Rachel Chhoa-Howard, Amnesty International's Philippines researcher, told DW.

-Jails in the country have an average congestion rate of 392, according to the Bureau of Jail Management and Penology.
-Of the 470 jails nationwide, 356 are considered congested.
+According to the Bureau of Jail Management and Penology, of the 470 jails nationwide, 356 are considered congested.

 "The Quezon City jail, for example, has gained notoriety for its shockingly high levels of overcrowding where inmates are seen taking turns sleeping on staircases or on the floor of an open-air basketball court," Chhoa-Howard said.